 - Because some buyers will not buy homes or units off the plan, having a finished display unit might help with marketing.
 The showcase unit should never be the more significant and better unit since buyers will demand it, resulting in disappointment and arguments.

 Most high-density developments are developed with the primary goal of selling rather than renting the homes; therefore, seeking the highest profit margin.
 The average return on risk will be determined by market conditions and the speed of selling the development.

 Furthermore, it would be best to consider the tax consequences on overall sales and how the GST would affect your cash flow.

 Start building a portfolio of housing units instead of waiting for a government pension or superannuation to payout (which may eventually dry up).
 If you're worried about over-gearing, sell one part of the development but keep the other for rental or enlist the help of an equity partner.

-If you are still not sure about further steps, I recommend you enrol for my structured property development courses.
-This will help you to become a successful property developer quickly.
+If you are still not sure about further steps, enrol for structured property development courses and get the needed help and guidance for your property development project.

 Is high-density housing better for the environment?